Consumer

 Consumer is an abstraction for continuous process of executing logic upon receiving a message.

-It's defined as a function in following shape: (A => F[Unit]) => F[Unit].
-This means a function that:
+It's defined as a function in following shape: (A => F[Unit]) => F[Unit]

-• takes an argument of type A => F[Unit] - think of it as the processing logic type
+- think of it as the processing logic type - returns

-• returns F[Unit] means that consuming itself is only a side effect and yields no real value
+means that consuming itself is only a side effect and yields no real value

 trait Consumer[F[_], +A] extends ((A => F[Unit]) => F[Unit]) with Serializable { self =>